proj-airi/unplugin-fetch/README.md

 })
 ```

+`cacheDir` and `parentDir` can be absolute paths if you want to share cache across packages (for example `const sharedCacheDir = resolve(join(import.meta.dirname, '..', '..', '.cache'))`).
+Absolute values are used as-is; relative values are resolved against `config.root`.
+When `parentDir: false`, assets are copied to `config.root/<destination>` instead of being skipped.

 ## Other side projects born from Project AIRI

 - [Awesome AI VTuber](https://github.com/proj-airi/awesome-ai-vtuber): A curated list of AI VTubers and related projects